 - Take one of each color and make six even strands.
 If you are having trouble getting them to roll out, let the gluten relax and try again.
 Line them up in rainbow order and pinch at the top to secure the end.
-Then take the purple strand on the right and weave it to the left.
+Then take the purple strand on the right and move it across all the way to the left.
 Take the red strand on the left and move it all the way to the right.
 Then move the purple strand to the middle between the strands and replace it with the blue on the left (the second from the right.)
 Take the red and put it in the middle now, and replace it with the orange on the right (second from the left.
 Repeat with braiding until you reach the bottom.
 Secure the other ends together and tuck them under the challah.
 Repeat with other challah.

 - Then let your challah proof again on a parchment lined baking sheet, lightly covered, until doubled in size and appears light and fluffy, about an hour and a half.
 Pre-heat the oven to 350 degrees F. Whisk the last egg yolk with 1/2 tablespoon water and generously brush over challah bake for 30-35 minutes at 350 degrees, rotating pans halfway through.
 If the challah start to brown too fast, cover with foil until done.

 - Cool slightly and eat!
 Best fresh or freezes well.